meilisearch/documentation/reference/api/settings.md

 # All settings

 The `/settings` route allows you to customize search settings for the given index.
-It is possible to modify all of an index's settings at once using the [`update settings` endpoint](#update-settings), or modify each one individually using the dedicated routes.
+It is possible to modify all of an index's settings at once using the [`update settings` endpoint](#update-settings), or modify each one individually using the child routes.

-These are the reference pages for the dedicated routes:
+These are the reference pages for the child routes:

 - [Displayed attributes](/reference/api/displayed_attributes.md)
 - [Distinct attribute](/reference/api/distinct_attribute.md)